 Hello!

-• How long do they reside there prior to eruptions?
+• Where are magmas stored in the crust, and how long do they reside there prior to eruptions?

 • How fast do they ascend to the surface?